-Peace & Justice Studies is a rapidly developing area of academic study which, from a variety of disciplines, examines:
+Peace and Justice Studies is a rapidly developing area of interdisciplinary academic study that explores:

-Peace & Justice Studies draws on a wide range of academic subjects including history, theology, political science, international affairs, literature, social work, psychology, economics, gender and diversity studies, the natural sciences, and others.
+Peace and Justice Studies draws on a wide range of academic subjects including history, theology, political science, international affairs, literature, social work, psychology, economics, gender and diversity studies, the natural sciences, and others.

-Below are a few websites with useful information related to the field of Peace & Justice Studies:
+Below are a few websites with useful information related to the field of Peace and Justice Studies:

 www.xavier.edu/frben - website of Fr.
-Ben Urmston, S.J. - Fr.
-Ben was involved in founding the Peace Studies minor at Xavier in the early 1980s and for many years was director of Peace & Justice Programs.
+Ben Urmston, SJ. - Fr.
+Ben was involved in founding the Peace Studies minor at Xavier in the early 1980s and for many years was director of Peace and Justice Programs.
 His website contains resources on a wide array of topics related to peace, justice, ecology, and Ignatian spirituality.